nlpsandbox/phi-deidentifier-example/README.md

 example tool can be submitted as-is on [NLPSandbox.io] to benchmark its performance -- just don't expect a high performance!

+## Preview

+Preview this NLP Sandbox tool at https://phi-deidentifier.nlpsandbox.io.

+See [nlpsandbox/phi-deidentifier-app] for instruction on how to deploy the NLP Sandbox PHI Deidentifier example, including its React web client.

 ## Contents